elysiajs/documentation/docs/patterns/dependency-injection.md

     .post('/sign-up', signUp)
 ```

-But then sometime, at the main instance introduce some `state` and you need to use that state in a plugin.
+But then sometime, at the main instance introduce some `state`, and `decorate` that you might need a separated module.
 ```typescript
 // index.ts
 const app = new Elysia()